oleelnes/graphicsprogramming_exam/README.txt

 Texture for inactive blocks added
 0.5: Added textures for sections of the tunnel; section-dependent texture/color on solid blocks added; added TextureLoader-class.
+0.6: Active block descends one block depending on time.
-0.6: Current version (See "new in version 0.6")
+0.7: Current version (See "new in version 0.6")

-SOURCES:
+ABOUT SOURCES:
+References to sources are in the code, either:
+	1. At the top of a class (in the class' .cpp file)
+	2. Above a given function

+SOURCE LIST:
 1. Shader.h and Shader.cpp:
+Type: class
+Utilization of source: Almost an identical copy, mostly made by strictly following the steps of the tutorial.
 Accessed 17.11.2021.
 Available at: https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/shader_s.h
-Also avaiable at: https://learnopengl.com/Getting-started/Shaders (Not an identical copy, but mostly made by strictly following the steps)
+Also avaiable at: https://learnopengl.com/Getting-started/Shaders

 2. ImguiHandler.cpp and ImguiHandler.h:
-Made through following tutorials.
+Utilization of source: Tutorial material for the building of the class.
+The class is not a copy.
 2.1: Accessed 11.12.2021.
 Available at: https://blog.conan.io/2019/06/26/An-introduction-to-the-Dear-ImGui-library.html
 2.2: Accessed 11.12.2021.
 Available at: https://github.com/ocornut/imgui/tree/master/examples
 2.3: Accessed 09.12.2021.
 Available at: https://www.youtube.com/watch?v=nVaQuNXueFw&ab_channel=TheCherno

-More sources to come!
+3: TextureLoader.cpp -> load_opengl_texture-function:
+Utilization of source: Almost an identical copy of original, but with slight adjustments in order to fit my code better.
+Source: prog2002 course materials/labs -> lab04 -> GLuint load_opengl_texture(const std::string& filepath, GLuint slot)

+Source list is NOT finished yet.